-Originally from the "New River City" of Radford, Virginia, JC Covey creates and delivers acoustic blues music in his own unique style he calls "strumcussion," a term he coined for the percussive rhythm and riff guitar sound he naturally developed over the years to help fill in and provide self-accompaniment during his solo performances.
+Originally from the "New River City" of Radford, Virginia, JC Covey creates and delivers acoustic blues and soul music in his own unique style he calls "strumcussion," a term he coined for the percussive rhythm and riff guitar sound he naturally developed over the years, which helps fill in and provide self-accompaniment during his solo performances.
 Also, JC prides himself in keeping his live sound simple and raw by limiting the use of special effects to standard reverb and EQ settings.

-After first hearing the legendary Chess recordings of Muddy Waters and Howlin' Wolf and the classic folk and rock music of the 50's, 60's and 70's, it wasn't long before JC would start to experiment with the guitar and harmonica on his own.
-Later, after reaching a competent level of playing and forming his first band, a high school chorus class would provide the platform that would place him in front of a public audience for the first time at a school assembly.
-Several other special events would follow, including the privilege to compose and perform a tribute song at graduation for a popular teacher who was retiring the same year.
+After first hearing the legendary Chess Recordings of Muddy Waters and the classic rock music of the 50's, 60's, and 70's as well as seeing American Bandstand, Soul Train, and The Midnight Special on TV, it wasn't long before JC would start to experiment with guitar and singing on his own.
+Later, after reaching a competent level of playing and forming his first band, a high school chorus class would provide the platform that would place him in front of a public audience for the first time at a music event for the student body.
+Several other special events would follow, including the privilege to compose and perform a tribute song at graduation for a popular teacher who happen to be retiring the same year.

 Photo by Daniel Escamilla.